 In accordance with 735 ILCS section 5/13-212, injury lawsuits must be filed within two years of the event in question.
 That is two years from the date you discovered your injuries or two years from the act of negligence in question.

-With a medical malpractice lawyer from our team by your side, you can focus on your recovery while your attorney focuses on keeping your case aligned with the numerous laws and guidelines that affect medical malpractice claims.
+With an Orland Park medical negligence lawyer from our team by your side, you can focus on your recovery while your attorney focuses on keeping your case aligned with the numerous laws and guidelines that affect medical malpractice claims.

 According to 735 ILCS 5/2-1116, you are only eligible for compensation if you are responsible for less than 50% of your accident.
 If you contributed to a smaller portion of your accident, your final settlement may be reduced proportionately to your percentage of liability.
 This legal concept is known as “comparative negligence.”